gcallah/BookReviews/morrison.md

 And what about the members of the Cunliffe Committee themselves?
-They justified to return to gold based on the fact that "the adoption of a currency not convertible at will into gold...
-Is likely in practice to lead to over-issue and to destroy the measure of exchangeable value and cause a general rise in all prices and an adverse movement in the foreign exchanges" (quoted on 42).
-While perhaps the committee members were *wrong* on this point, it certainly looks as if they thought they had perfectly rational reasons to want to return to the gold standard!
+They justified to return to gold based on the fact that "the adoption of a currency not convertible at will into gold... is likely in practice to lead to over-issue and to destroy the measure of exchangeable value and cause a general rise in all prices and an adverse movement in the foreign exchanges" (quoted on 42).
+While perhaps the committee members were *wrong* on this point, it certainly looks as if they thought they had perfectly rational reasons to want to return to the gold standard, rather than being adherents of some ancient cult.

 A few pages later, Morrison himself provides this interesting fact: "[In 1914] the banks smallest denomination banknote was 5 pounds.
 Equivalent to roughly 550 pounds in 2020 pounds..."
-So, the previous century saw the value of the pound *drop 100-fold**.
+So, the previous century saw the value of the pound *drop 100-fold*.
 It cetainly seems as though the committee's worry that going off gold would cause "a general rise in all prices" was not only a rational concern, but a fully justified one!

-"Just as the earliest people conjure the supernatural as the superintendents of the seasons, so to have modern people created economic religions to describe some meaning, purpose, and direction to the forces that govern our lives."
-(7)

-This is historically inaccurate, as deities like the Greek pantheon were not super natural, but were what Eric Voegelin calls "intra-cosmic gods," very much a part of the natural order.
-And it relies upon the long discredited view of religion as merely an early and very bad attempt at doing science.

 Morrison goes on to spend several pages listing all of the issues over which British monetary experts disagreed in the post-WWI period.
-Their debates sound very much like a group of people engaged in a debate over the best course of practical action, and hardly like a cult adhering to some dogma.
+Their debates sound very much like a group of people engaged in a discussion over the best course of practical action, and hardly like a cult adhering to some dogma.
 But this doesn't stop Morrison from referring to them as "apostles" (45).